 Hipster Dublin: a guide

 You only drink coffee brewed by a bearded, hat and plaid shirt wearing barista; you know where the best vegan restaurant in town is, your favourite directors include Wes Anderson and Noah Baumbach… You may not think you’re a hipster, but your friends certainly think you are.
-Lee Zheng Hao, our DIT and Malaysian Ambassador, shows you how to embrace your hipsterness in Dublin with the best places to eat, drink and shop…
+Lee Zheng Hao, our TU Dublin City Campus (formerly DIT) and Malaysian Ambassador, shows you how to embrace your hipsterness in Dublin with the best places to eat, drink and shop…

 Eat and Drink